 The Company is exposed to credit risk associated with its trade receivables.
-Management reviews the trade receivables at each reporting date and assesses and makes an allowance for doubtful accounts when the expected recovery could be less than the actual trade receivable.
+Management reviews the trade receivables at each reporting date and assesses and estimates an excepted credit loss based on forward looking probabilities of default.
 The expected recovery amounts could vary from the actual cash received.